23 Easy Ways to Make Lifelong Friends

 22. EXERCISE WITH FRIENDS

-This can be a difficult class or an easy one.
-For a while, I did a restorative yoga class with a friend, and it was the best stress relief I could have hoped for at the time.
+This doesn’t have to be a hard class!
+For a while, I did a restorative yoga class with a friend.
+It was the best stress relief I could have gotten at the time and it brought us closer together.

 But if you’re looking to sweat it out, invite someone to an intense one and get fit together!